bitrise-io/devcenter/_articles/reviews/bitrise-cli-intro.md

 published: false

 ---
 Bitrise is a [collection of tools](https://devcenter.bitrise.io/tools/bitrise-tools/) and [services](https://www.bitrise.io) to help you with the development and automation of your software projects, with a main focus on mobile apps.
-Most of our DevCenter describes things related to [bitrise.io](https://www.bitrise.io), the hosted automation service.
-The heart of Bitrise is the [open source Bitrise CLI / runner](https://github.com/bitrise-io/bitrise), which is responsible for interpreting and executing the build configuration.
+Most of our DevCenter describes things related to [bitrise.io](https://www.bitrise.io), the hosted automation service, however, the heart of Bitrise is the [open source Bitrise CLI / runner](https://github.com/bitrise-io/bitrise), which is responsible for interpreting and executing the build configuration.

 ## Bitrise CLI - the open source, offline, automation runner

 This open source runner, referred to as `Bitrise CLI` or `Bitrise`, is a tool which you can install and run on your own Mac/PC! **This CLI is exactly the same as what's used on** [bitrise.io](https://www.bitrise.io).
-What is means is that when a build starts on [bitrise.io](https://www.bitrise.io), a virtual machine is created for the build with the `Bitrise CLI` preinstalled, and once the virtual machine is ready, the build is performed through the `Bitrise CLI`.
+What it means is that when a build starts on [bitrise.io](https://www.bitrise.io), a virtual machine is created for the build with the `Bitrise CLI` preinstalled, and once the virtual machine is ready, the build is performed through the `Bitrise CLI`.

-{% include message_box.html type="note" title="Do I need a bitrise.io account to use the Bitrise CLI offline runner?" content=" You do not need a bitrise.io account to use the offline automation runner, the only requirement is to install `Bitrise CLI` on your Mac/PC.  "%}
+{% include message_box.html type="note" title="Do I need a bitrise.io account to use the Bitrise CLI offline runner?" content=" You do not need a [bitrise.io](https://www.bitrise.io) account to use the offline automation runner, the only requirement is to install `Bitrise CLI` on your Mac/PC.  "%}

 To run a Bitrise build on your machine, you can install our [open source runner](https://www.bitrise.io/cli) and use the `bitrise` command to **execute your workflows locally**.
-It's a great help when you're:

-* developing steps,
-* debugging builds,
-* want to use Bitrise for any kind of automation on your machine.
+It's a great help when you're developing steps, debugging builds, or just want to use Bitrise for any kind of automation on your machine.

-{% include message_box.html type="info" title="More information on Bitrise CLI" content="
+{% include message_box.html type="info" title="Explore Bitrise CLI" content="

-Head over to other articles to learn more about `Bitrise CLI`:
+Learn more about what else you can do with `Bitrise CLI`:

 * [Installing and updating the Bitrise CLI](/bitrise-cli/installation/)
 * [Installing and upgrading the offline Workflow Editor](/bitrise-cli/offline-workflow-editor/)